oxipay/oxidocs/docs/platforms/woocommerce.md

   </div>
 </div>

-###To delete the existing Oxipay plugin###
+##De-activating and Deleting Oxipay##

-1 – Log into WordPress Admin.
+1 – Log into **WordPress Admin**.

-2 – Click on Plugins on the left sidebar; then click on Installed Plugins.
+2 – Click on **Plugins** on the left sidebar; then click on **Installed Plugins**.

-3 – Scroll to the bottom, bring Oxipay into focus and then click on the Deactive link.
+3 – Scroll to the bottom, bring Oxipay into focus and then click on the **Deactive** link associated with it.

 ![21.png](/img/platforms/woocommerce/21.png)

-4 – If successful, the message Plugin deactivated will be displayed at the top of the page.
+4 – If successful, the message** Plugin deactivated** will be displayed at the top of the page.

 ![22.png](/img/platforms/woocommerce/22.png)

 5 – Scroll to the bottom of the page again.
-This time around, click on the Delete link underneath Oxipay.
+This time around, click on the **Delete** link underneath Oxipay.

 ![23.png](/img/platforms/woocommerce/23.png)

-6 – This will display a browser pop-up asking you to confirm if you want to proceed with deleting Oxipay.
+6 – This will display a page asking you to confirm if you want to proceed with deleting the Oxipay Plugin.
+Click on **Yes, delete these files**.

 ![24.png](/img/platforms/woocommerce/24.png)

-7 – This will display the plugin and the message Oxipay was successfully deleted will be displayed at the bottom of the page.
+7 – If successful, you will be re-directed back to the **Plugins** page with the message **The selected plugin has been deleted.** at the top.

 ![26.png](/img/platforms/woocommerce/26.png)

-8 – You can now proceed with installing the new version of the plugin using either the manual installation procedure or automatically via WordPress as per the instructions in the Initial Installation section of this document.
-The URL to use is the same as that one included in both the Automatic and Manual installation sections of this article.
+8 – You can now installing the new version of the plugin using either the **automatic** or **manual** procedures outlined above.